heisenbol/skvideo/README.md

 Since version 1.1.0, you can also embed youtube playlists.
 But for playlists you need a valid Google API key for YouTube Data API v3.

 You can change these options under Settings, Extension Configuration for skvideo.

+### Overriding the template
+You can override the provided fluid template.
+It uses only the Templates folder.
+For fluid_styled_content, create a new folder anywhere you want (e.g. fileadmin/skvideo/Templates) and in there put a file named `Skvideofsc.html`

+Then add to your setup section the following

+`tt_content.skvideo_ce.partialRootPaths.20 = fileadmin/skvideo/Partials/`

+For the content of the `Skvideo.html` file, have a look into the file provided by the extension.

+Overriding the template makes not much sense though.
+The markup, the used classnames and the data-* attributes have to be in the way they are already used.
+The only thing that might interest you is the way the preview image is rendered (e.g., in case you want to provide multiple versions of the image via srcset).

+In case you just want to override some of the styling (e.g. the play icon or the colors) you should just change the css.